Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full 6d Hopf-WZ term of the M5-brane

-In this section we present a precise definition, paraphrasing from the informal literature, of the 6d Wess-Zumino term of the M5-brane, generalize it to include topological twists reflecting the shifted flux quantization condition on the C-field flux, and then prove that the corresponding anomaly functional is a homotopy invariant.
+In this section we present a precise definition, paraphrasing from the informal literature, of the 6d Hopf-Wess-Zumino term of the M5-brane, refine it to include topological twists reflecting the shifted quantization condition on the C-field flux, and then prove that the corresponding anomaly functional is a homotopy invariant.

 First we state (in Def. \ref{LocalDefinitionOfWZWTerm} below) the 6d WZ term for ``small'' sigma-model fields as found in the original articles \cite[p.
-11]{Aharony96}\cite[(1)]{BLNPST97}, then we consider its globalization via extension to cobounding extended worldvolumes as in \cite[(5.4)]{Intriligator00} (Def. \ref{DefinitionOfWZWTermByFieldExtensionToCoboundary} below), where we generalize to include the half-integral shift of $G_4$ by $\tfrac{1}{4}p_1$, demanded by the flux quantization of the C-field (see \cite[Section 3.4]{FSS19b}).
-Finally we discuss the corresponding anomaly functional (Def. \ref{TheAnomalyFunctional} below) and show that it is a homotopy invariant on the space of gauged sigma-model fields (Lemma \ref{AnomalyFunctionalIsHomotopyInvariant}).
+11]{Aharony96}\cite[(1)]{BLNPST97}, then we consider its globalization via extension to cobounding extended worldvolumes as in \cite[(5.4)]{Intriligator00} (Def. \ref{DefinitionOfWZWTermByFieldExtensionToCoboundary} below).
+Throughout, we include the half-integral shift of $G_4$ by $\tfrac{1}{4}p_1$, demanded by the flux quantization of the C-field \cite{Witten97a}; see Remark \ref{ShiftedFluxQuantizationCorrectionsToTheHopfWZTerm} below.
+Finally, we discuss the corresponding anomaly functional (Def. \ref{TheAnomalyFunctional} below) and show that it is a homotopy invariant on the space of gauged sigma-model fields (Lemma \ref{AnomalyFunctionalIsHomotopyInvariant}).

-To be precise and reasonably self-contained, we begin by introducing the relevant ingredients:
+To be precise, we begin by introducing the relevant ingredients:

 \begin{defn}[Background C-field and higher gauged sigma-model fields] $\,$ \item {\bf (i)} Let $X^8 $ be a smooth 8-manifold which is connected, simply connected\footnote{ All results in the following readily generalize to non-connected $X$, but nothing essential is gained thereby.
-The assumption that $X$ is simply connected is to allow the use of Sullivan model analysis in \cref{InTermsOfCohomotopy} and \cref{HypothesisHImpliesAnomalyCancellation} (as in {\cite[Remark 2.6]{FSS19b}}).
-For this it would be sufficient to assume that $X$ is \emph{simple} in that it has abelian fundamental group acting trivially on homotopy and homology groups of its universal cover.
+The assumption that $X$ is simply connected is to allow the use of Sullivan model analysis in \cref{InTermsOfCohomotopy} and \cref{HypothesisHImpliesAnomalyCancellation} (as in {\cite[Rem 2.6]{FSS19b}\cite[Rem.
+3.53]{FSS20b}}).
+For this it would be sufficient to assume that $X$ is \emph{nilpotent} \cite[Def.
+3.52]{FSS20b} in that it has nilpotent fundamental group acting nilpotently on homotopy and homology groups of its universal cover.
 This assumption should not be necessary, but without it all proofs will become much more involved. } and spin, to be called the \emph{target spacetime}\footnote{ This pertains to M-theory on 8-manifolds, see \cite[Remark 3.1]{FSS19b}.
 We will often just write $X$ for $X^8$. }.